US STOCKS-Defensive stocks extend rally as caution sets in

 * Ford tumbles on forecast of slumping European sales

 * Dow up 0.4 pct, S&P up 0.3 pct, Nasdaq down 0.1 pct

 By Rodrigo Campos

-The S&P 500 is on track to post its best monthly performance since October 2011 and its best January since 1997 as investors poured $55 billion in new cash into stock mutual funds and exchange-traded funds in January, the biggest monthly inflow on record.
+The S&P 500 is on track to post its best monthly performance since October 2011 as investors poured $55 billion in new cash into stock mutual funds and exchange-traded funds in January, the biggest monthly inflow on record.

-Among rising defensive shares, which are companies relatively immune to economic swings, were drugmaker Pfizer, up 1.2 percent to $27.16 after posting earnings and AT&T, 1.5 percent higher at $34.64.
+Among rising defensive shares, which are companies relatively immune to economic swings, were drugmaker Pfizer, up 1.2 percent to $27.16 and AT&T, 1.5 percent higher to $34.64.

 "Cyclicals were moving very nicely, now you see balance with some of the defensives.
 Many managers use that as an internal hedge in equity portfolios," said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.

 She said the market is cautious ahead of Wednesday's statement following the Federal Reserve's two-day meeting.
 In addition, defensive stocks would hold up better if Friday's payrolls report surprises on the downside.

 The Dow Jones industrial average rose 57.42 points or 0.41 percent, to 13,939.35, the S&P 500 gained 4.88 points or 0.33 percent, to 1,505.06 and the Nasdaq Composite dropped 3.24 points or 0.1 percent, to 3,151.06.

 The top performing sectors on the S&P 500 were healthcare and telecom services, both up more than 1 percent.